Detect a NULL value. Convert NULLs to a Zero-length string, or another value.

 Syntax Nz(expression, [ valueifnull ]) Key valueifnull A value to return if expression is NULL.
 If value_if_null is not specified and the expression = NULL the default value returned will be a zero-length string.

-The Nz() function may be used in VBA or in an SQL query.
+The Nz() function can be used in VBA or in an SQL query.

 The Nz function is very useful for trapping errors caused by NULL/missing values, it is one of the most popular/heavily used Access functions.